-We invest in cash, cash equivalents, and bank time deposits.
+We invest in cash, cash equivalents, bank time deposits and marketable debt securities.
 Interest rate changes could result in an increase or decrease in interest income we generate from these interest-bearing assets.
-Our cash, cash equivalents, and bank time deposits are primarily maintained at high credit-quality financial institutions around the world.
-We have not invested in marketable debt or equity securities during the three-year period ended January 31, 2012, but may do so in the future as permitted under our investment guidelines.
+Our cash, cash equivalents, bank time deposits and marketable debt securities are primarily maintained at high credit-quality financial institutions around the world.
+We have not invested in marketable debt securities with remaining maturities in excess of three months or in equity securities during the three-year period ended January 31, 2013, but may do so in the future as permitted under our investment guidelines.